 Uganda

-A unique birding and wildlife experience combining some of the most diverse forests in Africa, with the incomparable Shoebill, and near-guaranteed encounters with both Mountain Gorilla and Chimpanzee!
-We can expect more than 50 Ugandan specialties consisting of many Albertine Rift and Congo Basin endemics.
-Some of the most exciting include Grauer's Broadbill, Green-breasted Pitta, Red-faced Barbet, Papyrus Gonolek, Dusky Babbler, Red-faced Woodland Warbler, Neumann's Warbler, Purple-breasted Sunbird, and Strange Weaver.
+This extended tour to Uganda targets all the possible Albertine Rift endemics plus specialties of the remote north.
+We can expect more than 70 Ugandan specialties consisting of many Albertine Rift and Congo Basin endemics, plus a suite of near-endemics in the remote north of the country.
+Some of the most exciting include Grauer's Broadbill, Green-breasted Pitta, Rwenzori Turaco, Red-faced Barbet, Black-breasted Barbet, Pennant-winged Nightjar, Papyrus Gonolek, Dusky Babbler, Red-faced Woodland Warbler, Neumann's Warbler, Purple-breasted Sunbird, Strange Weaver, and Fox's Weaver.
+And of course, near-guaranteed encounters with both Mountain Gorilla and Chimpanzee!

 Next Dates